What is web hosting? What are the types of web hosting? Which web hosting should I use? What are the differences?

 These are the questions most non-techies are always asking.
 So we decided to explain it extensively here for best understanding.

-Web hosting is a service that works by storing your website or web application files in a high-powered computer known as Servers, which connected to a high-speed network.
+Web hosting is a service that works by storing your website or web application files in a high-powered computer known as Servers, which is connected to a high-speed network.

-So when someone types your website address, the Internet connects to the webserver which your website files is stored.
+So when someone types your website address, the Internet connects to the webserver which your website files are stored.

-It will then transfers your website information back to their computer.
+It will then transfer your website information back to their computer.
 From there, people can view the pages or contents of your website.